-Withdrawing money from your annuity policy may have tax consequences, may affect the guaranteed and non-guaranteed values and the surrender value.
-A withdrawal may also affect the benefits provided by any riders that may be part of your policy.
+Withdrawing money from your annuity contract may affect guaranteed and non-guaranteed values, the surrender value of the contract and may have tax consequences.
+A withdrawal may also affect the benefits provided by any riders that may be part of your contract.